-Long-Term Individual Therapy Cases: Each intern is expected to carry three or at most four long-term outpatient cases during the year (long-term generally meaning 4 months or longer).
+F. Transrotational Requirements: In addition to the five core clinical rotations, each intern is expected to carry three or at most four long-term outpatient cases during the year (long-term generally meaning 4 months or longer).
 Longer term cases fall into two categories.
-First are patients with Post Traumatic Stress Disorder being considered for treatment with Cognitive Processing Therapy or Prolonged Exposure.
-Work with these patients is supervised by one of the faculty psychologists with particular expertise in these evidence-based treatments, including their application with patients with complex co-occurring disorders.
+First are patients with Post Traumatic Stress Disorder being considered for treatment with an evidence-based trauma treatment (e.g., Cognitive Processing Therapy or Prolonged Exposure).
+Work with these patients is supervised (during group supervision) by one of the faculty psychologists with particular expertise in these evidence-based treatments, including their application with patients with complex co-occurring disorders.
 Other transrotation cases focus on longer term therapy for patients with more complex mood, anxiety, and personality issues.
 Within the first two internship months, the Director of Psychology Training will assist the interns and rotation supervisors in identifying long-term cases, which may come from various sources.
 In addition to offering longer term services to patients who may benefit from such treatment, Transrotation cases are specifically chosen to enhance the training of each intern, challenging interns with new learning, new clinical skills, or enhancement of competencies for dealing effectively with, for example, difficult psychotherapy alliances.